Half of China hit by drought in worst heatwave on record

-BEIJING: Half of China’s vast territory is now experiencing drought, including parts of the frigid Tibetan Plateau, official data showed – with more high temperatures forecast Thursday for hundreds of millions of people enduring the country’s hottest summer on record.
+CHONGQING, (China): A crippling drought exacerbated by a record heatwave has spread across half of China and reached the normally frigid Tibetan Plateau, according to official data released ahead of more searing temperatures on Thursday.

-The world’s second-largest economy has been hit by record heat, flash floods and droughts – phenomena that scientists say are becoming more frequent and intense due to climate change.
+The world’s second-largest economy has experienced over 70 days of heatwaves, flash floods and droughts — phenomena that scientists say are becoming more frequent and intense due to climate change.

 Southern China has recorded its longest continuous period of high temperatures since records began more than 60 years ago, the agriculture ministry said this week.